10 Software Development Trends in 2021

 IoT is a result of the integration of various technologies like sensors, Big Data, AI, ML, Radio-Frequency Identification (RFID), and APIs.
 Read more about it in “What is the Internet of Things (IoT)?”.

-The global spend on IoT was valued at $235 billion in 2017.
-The market for IoT is experiencing significant growth, and it will likely reach $520 billion in 2021.
+The global spend on IoT was valued at $235 billion back in 2017.
+The market for IoT is experiencing significant growth, and it will likely reach $520 billion this year.
 Read “IoT market predicted to double by 2021, reaching $520B” for more insights.

 IoT has various use cases, and the following are just a few examples: